Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Experiments

 \section{Experiments}

-In this section, a comprehensive evaluation of FedGKC is provided through a series of experiments.
-Initially, the details of the datasets utilized and the experimental setup are delineated.
-Subsequently, the experiments aim to answer the following key questions: \textbf{Q1}: Does FedGKC exhibit superior performance compared to state-of-the-art baseline methods? \textbf{Q2}: What are the sources contributing to the performance enhancement of FedGKC? \textbf{Q3}: Is FedGKC capable of generalizing effectively across varying copilot model architectures? \textbf{Q4}: How resilient is the performance of FedGKC to fluctuations in hyperparameter values? \textbf{Q5}: What is the computational complexity of FedGKC?
+In this section, a comprehensive evaluation of FedGKC is provided.
+We aim to answer following key questions: \textbf{Q1}: Does FedGKC exhibit superior performance compared to state-of-the-art baseline methods? \textbf{Q2}: What contributes to the performance enhancement of FedGKC? \textbf{Q3}: Is FedGKC capable of generalizing effectively across varying copilot model architectures? \textbf{Q4}: How resilient is the performance of FedGKC to fluctuations in hyperparameter values?